stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 1. Description

 Did you know, every 40 seconds someone in the United States has a stroke.
-According to the CDC in 2018, one in every 6 cardiovascular disease deaths comes from stroke.
-Our team wants to reduce these numbers.
-We’re analyzing health data to identify the factors that are closely linked to risk of stroke.
-With our conclusions we are building models, such as the Decision Tree with a max depth of 3 which is our best performing model returning  98% recall and 78% accuracy.
+Up to 80 percent of second clot-related strokes may be preventable.
+One in every six cardiovascular disease deaths comes from stroke.
+Our team wants to reduce this number.
+We’re analyzing health data to identify the factors that are closely linked to the risk of stroke.

 Identify stroke factors, using the stroke prediction dataset from Kaggle, build a predictive model that performs better than a baseline classification prediction.